hotosm/insights/README.md

 TDC...
 ### Indexes Creation

-After loading you country of interest, you can build postgres indexes on the `osm_element_history` table to support the types of queries you are interested to run.
+After loading you country of interest, you can build DB indexes on the `osm_element_history` table to support the types of queries you are interested to run.
+Postgres supports building indexes concurrently to avoid locking the table so OSMG replication run can continue while indexes are being created.

-    CREATE INDEX osm_element_history_timestamp_idx ON public.osm_element_history ("timestamp");
+    CREATE INDEX CONCURRENTLY osm_element_history_timestamp_idx ON public.osm_element_history ("timestamp");
-    CREATE INDEX osm_element_history_country_idx ON public.osm_element_history (country);
+    CREATE INDEX CONCURRENTLY osm_element_history_country_idx ON public.osm_element_history (country);
-    CREATE INDEX osm_element_history_tags_idx ON public.osm_element_history USING GIN (tags);
+    CREATE INDEX CONCURRENTLY osm_element_history_tags_idx ON public.osm_element_history USING GIN (tags);
-    CREATE INDEX osm_element_history_changeset_idx ON public.osm_element_history (changeset);
+    CREATE INDEX CONCURRENTLY osm_element_history_changeset_idx ON public.osm_element_history (changeset);
+    CREATE INDEX CONCURRENTLY osm_element_history_action_idx ON public.osm_element_history ("action");

 [GIN index](https://www.postgresql.org/docs/current/textsearch-indexes.html) are recommended for the tags as tags might be the main search fields in queries.
 GIN indexes are bigger than GiST but they are recommneded.
 Bear in mind that after creating the indexes, you can run OSMH loading but it would take longer time as postgres would need to updae the indexes after inserting new OSM Elemnts.
+Practically, the time needed to load an osm.bz2 file has increased 5 times

 ## TODO: Sample Queries on the OSM Element History